 Winning your hearing means you keep your license and avoid further consequences.
 However, if the DOR determines that these elements are proven by a preponderance of evidence, your license suspension or revocation will be enforced according to state laws and prior offenses.

-- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Ste.
+- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Ste.
 Genevieve after 30 days.

-- Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Ste.
+- Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Ste.
 Genevieve, MO DWI/DUI was within the last 5 years.

 With such a low burden of proof—the state only needs to prove it’s more likely than not that you were intoxicated—facing this process alone is a serious risk.
 Losing your license can affect your job, daily responsibilities, and overall mobility in Ste.
 Genevieve, MO.

-Securing a Limited Driving Privilege (Hardship License) in Ste.
+How to Get a Hardship License (Limited Driving Privilege) in Ste.
 Genevieve, MO

 If you need to restore limited driving privileges, consult a knowledgeable Ste.
 Genevieve, MO DWI lawyer as soon as possible to help improve your chances of approval.